Don't you hate it when you have a near miss?

 "That was far too close.
 It was scary and dangerous.
 Please take more care.
 I'm going to call your boss / file a Police complaint.
 Bye."

 In my experience, getting into a dialogue is rarely helpful if the driver has attitude.
-Say your piece, then leave.
+Take the rego details and leave.

 Filing a Police report.
 Some options:

 1. Fill in a Police Roadwatch report online

 2. Call *555 FREE from a mobile phone to report road incidents which are urgent but not life-threatening.

 3. Visit a Police station and fill in a complaint form.
 You'll need to do this if you want Police to investigate and consider prosecution.

 When fire meets fire, a rage happens.
 Stay calm and be humble when you stumble upon someone who has high ego.
 Otherwise road rage will occur.
 I know it is hard but it is worth it at the end.

 I saw a viral photo in social media where in a guy's sports car got hit by a random tricycle.
 Guess what happened next, the car owner check on the other driver and paid him eventhough he was on the advantage side.
 He just let it pass generously. so no road rage happened.